-ShaveLogic develops razor and shaving technology that utilizes a perpendicular magnetic attachment between the razor and the handle, along with elastomeric pivots, to provide a more precise shave.
+ShaveLogic developed razor and shaving technology that utilized a perpendicular magnetic attachment between the razor and the handle, along with elastomeric pivots, to provide a more precise shave.

 Gillette then filed a complaint in Massachusetts state court against ShaveLogic and the former Gillette employees, alleging that they misappropriated Gillette trade secrets and engaged in unfair competition, and that the employees breached their non-disclosure agreements with Gillette.